Identifying and diagnosing an autism spectrum disorder

 Of course, your child is at the centre of all of this and it should not be a box-ticking exercise.
 Making sure that your child is assessed holistically (not just focusing on the difficulties) will ensure the appropriate multidisciplinary decision is made whatever the final diagnosis.

-Find a speech and language therapist
+Find a therapist dealing with Speech and language therapy

 All therapists are verified professionals.